Dry Eye Treatment

 Dry Eye Syndrome

-According to the American Academy of Ophthalmology, almost 5 million people in this country over the age of 50 suffer from dry eye syndrome.
-In Southern California we live in a desert climate so the incidence is much higher than in other parts of the United States.
+According to the American Academy of Ophthalmology, nearly 5 million Americans over age 50 suffer from dry eye syndrome.
+In Southern California, the incidence is higher due to the desert climate.

 Causes of Dry Eye Syndrome